 After taking many a twist and turn, Yeo's musical evolution has seen him tackle countless genres, backed by a bulletproof and ever-changing live act.
 Fresh pop sensibility is a high priority on this artist's agenda, and has been since his debut in 2006.
-Follow @snackswithyeo on Twitter or visit http://www.facebook.com/yeoyeoyeoyeo to stay up to date.
+Follow him on social media @snackswithyeo

 This guy does it all!
 He combines his skills as keyboardist, bass player, vocalist and drum programmer to create some joyful organic sounding pop numbers.
 His tracks have got catchy hooks and lyrics to make you smile.

 If I were to describe what I hope my music turns out to be, I'd say pop-driven tunes that still have an interesting musical production aspect to it.
 Although I am a bit of a muso nerd, I've learnt some valuable lessons about songwriting, very importantly that you can easily overdo anything when it comes to creativity.
 These days I'm trying to write things that are catchy, easy to memorise and easy to tap your foot to.

 Who’s been a big musical influence for you?